jumogehn/vimrc/README.md

 Feedback is highly welcome.

 Feedback would include
-- some good vim script snippets,
+- Some good vim script snippets,
-- some good settings,
+- Some good settings,
-- configurations,
+- Some good configurations,
-- some good vim plugin,
+- Some good vim plugin,
-- your opinion about the current vimrc file and
+- Your opinion about the current vimrc file and
-- bug report,
+- Bug report,
-- etc. (lunch or coffee is possible ^^)
+- etc. (Lunch or coffee is possible ^^)

 Your happy use of this small script also welcome.